 - Political parties and their respective political action committees

 At Edwards Lifesciences, corporate treasury funds may not be used to make payments to 527 groups, such as governors associations and "super PACs."
 Corporate funds may not be used for "independent expenditures" in connection with federal and state elections.
 In addition, corporate treasury funds may not be used for 501(c)(4) organizations.
 Edwards prohibits the use of corporate funds to influence ballot measures.

 Edwards uses objective criteria to guide it's political contribution decisions.

-Edwards' political donations support candidates or organizations supporting candidates, without respect to either political party affiliation or private political preference of individuals, who are:
+Edwards' political donations support candidates or organizations supporting candidates, without respect to political party affiliation, who are:

 - Up for election in current cycle, or

 - Serving on committee(s) with jurisdiction over innovation and patient-related relevant issues, including Medicare, FDA, and tax and trade issues, or

 - Historically supportive of medical device industry and efforts to increase patients’ access to medical technologies, or